This story really got the tear ducts goin'.

 They were so deeply affected by their experience with Joey, that in 2017, they started an organization, Joey’s P.A.W. (which stands for Prosthetics or A Wheelchair).
 Their goal is to help other disabled dogs achieve mobility through partial or full prosthetic and/or wheelchair funding.

-Fast forward to today, they’ve now provided over 80 carts and prosthetics for dogs—and even a wheelchair for a goat:
+Fast forward to today, and they've now provided over 80 carts and prosthetics for dogs — and even a wheelchair for a goat:

 "They may be handicapped," Tanya says, "but they deserve all the love they can get."
 We couldn’t agree more.